SCH-IT-MurdochUni/NetworkingLabs/Wireless/broadband_cpe_senarios.md

 ### Challenge 3: SSH Keys on the Mikrotik HexPoE ###

-Run through the following lab [[SSH Keys et al]].
+Run through the following lab [SSH Keys et al](../Reusable_Learning_Objects/ssh_keys.md).
 When you have finished, see whether you can install your Linux machine's public key on the Mikrotik HexPoE.
 You should then be able to SSH from your Linux box.
 <!-- Comment

 ## Speed tests ##